As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links, view our disclosure policy for details.

 You could substitute the erythritol for xylitol, just make sure you don't have any dogs at home as it can be deadly for them.

-You can also substitute the stevia powder for monk fruit powder in the same quantity to achieve the same sweetness.
+Stevia powder can be swapped out for monk fruit powder in the same quantity to achieve the same sweetness.

 Tricks to a fluffy cream cheese frosting